StyraInc/lib.jwt/README.md

 1. Only assymetric algorithms supported — HMAC should not be used for policy use cases
 2. The issuer (`iss`) claim is required — blindly accepting tokens from any issuer is a bad idea
 3. The `exp` claim is required — any tokens issued should have a limited lifetime
-4. The `nbf` (not before) claim will always be verified if present in token
+4. The `nbf` (not before) claim will always be verified to be later than current time if present in token
-5. The `iat` (issued at) claim will always be verified to be in the past if present in token

 If your need to verify tokens without these constraints, use the built-in [io.jwt](https://www.openpolicyagent.org/docs/latest/policy-reference/#tokens) functions instead.